SparK-Cruz/elpho/README.md

 			}
 		}
 	?>
-First line is only necessary in the file that is exposed to the web.
+First line is only necessary in the requested file and once per request.
+All files exposed to the web should contain it.
-It's your main class, your entry point, your index or however you call it.
-The third line is calling the topLevel function `import`, passing a `classId` string to it (resolves into `"php/lang/String"`).
+The third line is calling the topLevel function `import`, passing a `classId` string to it (notice the lack of slashes and quotes).
 The sixth line is declaring the entry method.
-After all the definitions are read, the framework automatically calls the main method.
+After all the definitions are read, the framework automatically calls the main method of the entry class.

 ### System
-The system folder contains all the files that make the framework work.
+The system folder contains all the framework core files.
-What's new in userland is declared in the file `system/topLevel.php`:
+Userland functions are declared in the file `system/topLevel.php`:

 1. `registerMain(file)`
    This method is used when you need to tell elpho that your exposed file is not the main class.